How to remove spaces from a string in Python

 print(result)--OUTPUT--Functionalprogrammingapproach

-• The lambda char: char != " " is a small, anonymous function that returns True for any character that is not a space.
+• The lambda char: char != " " is a quick, one-line function that returns True for any character that isn't a space.

-• filter() then creates an iterator that yields only the characters that pass this test.
+• filter() applies this test to every character, creating an iterator of only the characters that pass.

-• Finally, "".join() stitches these characters back together into a new, space-free string.
+• Finally, "".join() assembles these characters into a new, space-free string.

 Using string maketrans() for translation